- Introduction to Cinema 1892-1941 (061.140)

 The film and media studies major has three tracks:

-- The critical studies track emphasizes the academic study of film.
+- Critical Studies emphasizes the academic study of film.

-- The screenwriting track emphasizes the craft of writing for film and tv.
+- Screenwriting emphasizes the craft of writing for film and televison.

 Students must complete all the requirements for one of the designated tracks to fulfill the basic requirements of the major.
 After these basic requirements are fulfilled, students are strongly encouraged to supplement their film and media education by taking additional courses in both tracks.

-Full requirements for the specific tracks can be found on the online academic catalog.
+Complete course and specific track requirements can be found on the academic catalog website.